zorbaTheRainy/misc-docker/README.md

 ## Usage

 1. Clone this repository.
-2. Choose a Dockerfile (e.g., `Dockerfile.organize-tool`).
+2. Choose a Dockerfile (e.g., `Dockerfile.caddy`, `Dockerfile.dnsmasq`, or `Dockerfile.organize-tool`).
-3. Build the image using the GitHub Actions workflow or manually: `docker build -f Dockerfile.organize-tool -t your-tag .`
+3. Build the image using the GitHub/Gitea/Forgejo Actions workflow or manually: `docker build -f Dockerfile.caddy -t your-tag .`
-4. Run the container as per the example in `programs/organize-tool/docker-compose.yml`.
+4. Run the container as per the examples in `programs/caddy/docker-compose.yml`, `programs/dnsmasq/`, or `programs/organize-tool/docker-compose.yml`.